Students can connect to campus WiFi and to the network points in halls bedrooms.

-Connect to the Campus Wireless Service
+Connect to Campus WiFi

-- Enter your Campus Username and Password
+- Enter your University username and password to connect

 NOTE: The following halls are NOT University-owned accommodation, the Internet/WiFi access provided is NOT part of the University network service.
 Any issues accessing the network from these locations should be addressed to local site staff.

 - Barker House